-Whether due to bad weather or hardware issues, your TV can encounter a “no-signal” issue.
-If there’s heavy rain, snowfall or winds at your location, the cable operator or streaming service provider will display a failure to receive the signal message.
-You only have to turn off the device for a while before the signal recuperates.
+Whether due to bad weather or hardware issues, your TV can encounter a no signal issue.
+If there’s heavy rain, snowfall or winds at your location, the cable operator or streaming service provider could display a failure to receive the signal message.
+Fortunately, you only have to turn off the device for a while before the signal recuperates.
 This is because modern satellite dishes have been designed to cope with extreme weather.

-In all other cases, if you’re convinced there is absolutely nothing wrong with the TV hardware, the problem lies with one of its many connections.
-Follow the simple troubleshooting steps in this guide to deal with the no-signal issue without incurring too much cost.
+In all other cases, if you’re convinced there is absolutely nothing wrong with the TV hardware, the problem may live with one of its many connections.
+Follow the simple troubleshooting steps in this guide to deal with the no signal issue without incurring too much cost.

-Most TV manufacturers have an auto connection mechanism that allows the device to be detected and displayed on screen as soon as you turn on the remote.
+Most TV manufacturers include an auto-connection mechanism that allows the device to be detected and displayed on the screen as soon as you turn on the remote.
 If your TV says no signal even though it’s set to the correct source or input as the cable box, what you’re facing is a network reception issue.

 You can first try to power off the TV, wait for a few minutes and restart.
 If the problem continues, you’ll need to examine the individual connections one by one for troubleshooting.
 It’s a simple process of elimination.